 Robbery - The taking or attempting to take anything of value from the care, custody, or control of a person or persons by force or threat of force or violence and/or by putting the victim in fear.

 Sexual Assault (Sex Offenses) - An offense that meets the definition of rape, fondling, incest or statutory rape as used in the FBI's Uniform Crime Reporting Program.
 Per the National Incident-Based Reporting System User Manual from the FBI UCR Program, a sex offense is "any sexual act directed against another person, without the consent of the victim, including instances where the victim is incapable of giving consent.
-Consent as defined by HOOP Policy 59, Prohibition of Sexual Harassment & Sexual Misconduct, is a voluntary, mutually understandable agreement that clearly indicates a willingness to engage in each instance of sexual activity.
+Consent as defined by HOOP Policy 59, Prohibition of Sexual Harassment

+& Sexual Misconduct, is a voluntary, mutually understandable agreement that clearly indicates a willingness to engage in each instance of sexual activity.
 Consent to one act doesn't apply consent to another.
-Past consent doesn't imply future consent.
 Consent to engage in sexual activity with one person doesn't imply consent to engage in sexual activity with another.
 Consent can be withdrawn at any time.
-Any expression of an unwillingness to engage in any instance of sexual activity presumes a lack of consent.
-Consent is not effective if it results from: the use of physical force, a threat of physical force, intimidation, coercion, incapacitation, or any other factor that would eliminate an individual's ability to exercise his or her own free will to choose whether or not to have sexual activity.
+Any expression of an unwillingness to engage in any instance of sexual activity establishes a presumptive lack of consent.
+Consent is not effective if it results from: the use of physical force, a threat of physical force, intimidation, coercion, incapacitation, or any other factor that would eliminate an individual's ability to exercise his or her own free will to choose whether to have sexual activity.

-An individual's manner of dress or a current or previous dating or sexual relationship between two or more individuals doesn't, in and of itself, constitute consent to engage in a particular sexual activity.
+A current or previous dating or sexual relationship by itselft, is not sufficient to constitute consent.
 Even in the context of a relationship, there must be a voluntary, mutually understandable agreement that clearly indicates a willingness to engage in each instance of sexual activity.
 The definition of consent for the crime of sexual assault in Texas can be found in Section 22.011(b) of the Texas Penal Code.

 a.
-Consent - As defined by UTHealth and utilized for sexual harassment and sexual misconduct investigations, is defined as a voluntary, mutually understandable agreement that clearly indicates a willingness to engage in each instance of sexual activity.
+Consent - As defined by UTHealth Houston and utilized for sexual harassment and sexual misconduct investigations, is defined as a voluntary, mutually understandable agreement that clearly indicates a willingness to engage in each instance of sexual activity.
 Consent to one act doesn't apply consent to another.
-Past consent doesn't imply future consent.
 Consent to engage in sexual activity with one person doesn't imply consent to engage in sexual activity with another.
 Consent can be withdrawn at any time.
-Any expression of an unwillingness to engage in any instance of sexual activity presumes a lack of consent.
-Consent is not effective if it results from: the use of physical force, a threat of physical force, intimidation, coercion, incapacitation, or any other factor that would eliminate an individual's ability to exercise his or her own free will to choose whether or not to have sexual activity.
-An individual's manner of dress or a current or previous dating or sexual relationship between two or more individuals doesn't, in and of itself, constitute consent to engage in a particular sexual activity.
+Any expression of an unwillingness to engage in any instance of sexual activity establishes a presumptive lack of consent.
+Consent is not effective if it results from: the use of physical force, a threat of physical force, intimidation, coercion, incapacitation, or any other factor that would eliminate an individual's ability to exercise his or her own free will to choose whether to have sexual activity.
+A current or previous dating or sexual relationship, by itself, is not sufficient to constitute consent.
 Even in the context of a relationship, there must be a voluntary, mutually understandable agreement that clearly indicates a willingness to engage in each instance of sexual activity.
 The definition of consent for the crime of sexual assault in Texas can be found in Section 22.011(b) of the Texas Penal Code.

 b.
-Rape - The penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person without the consent of the victim (includes both males and females).
+Rape - The causing of penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person without the consent of the victim.